 The global solar market has experienced unprecedented growth in recent years that is forecasted to continue for several decades.
-This growth will largely be driven by overall increased electricity demand, as well as renewables replacing ageing traditional sources of generation.
-Figure 5 below highlights the growth trajectory of global cumulative installed solar capacity through 2050.
+This growth will largely be driven by overall increased electricity demand, the ability to use storage with solar, continued cost reductions, as well as renewables replacing ageing traditional sources of generation.
+Figure 15 below highlights the growth trajectory of global cumulative installed solar capacity through 2050.

-Figure 5: Global cumulative installed solar capacity, 2012 to 2050E
+Figure 15: Global cumulative installed solar capacity, 2012 to 2050E

-Data Source: BNEF: New Energy Outlook 2018.
+Data Source: BNEF: New Energy Outlook 2020